-The skin on your body can get parched and flaky from age, sun exposure and cold climates making it look and feel dull and rough.
-(Alligator skin, anyone?)
-To alleviate this condition, many people simply apply heavy moisturizers and lotions to compensate for the dry look but these attempts are not truly effective since the cells are already dry and expired and ready to hit the road.
+Updated 6/8/20.
+The skin on your body can get parched and flaky from age, sun exposure, and cold climates.
+This can make it look and feel dull or rough (alligator skin, anyone?).
+To alleviate this condition, many people simply apply heavy moisturizers and lotions.
+But these attempts will never be very effective unless you first removed dry, dead skin cells from the surface of your body.

 Mix well with a spoon and add more oil or salts as needed to get a slushy consistency.
 Pour into a container.
 (I personally like to find a beautiful bowl so it looks nice on display in my bathroom or guest bathroom, like the one shown in the above photo which has a pretty marble cover.)

 Apply a small amount to dry skin to your hands or body and massage over the skin in circular motions.
 If used on the body, I’ll apply it in the shower before I turn on the water to rinse it off.
-Not only does it physically remove dry cells but it also increases circulation as well as leaving behind a silky coat of moisture-repairing oil so additional lotion is not needed.
+Not only does it physically remove dry cells but it also increases circulation as well as leaving behind a silky coat of moisture-repairing oil, so additional lotion is not needed.
 And of course, the natural scent of citrus and eucalyptus is an added bonus that gives you a fresh feeling.
 (Note: You can add any essential oil blend of your choosing.)

 Use it twice a week and you’ll most certainly enjoy the benefits of dewy, moist skin all year long.

-For a chemical exfoliation to dissolve the dead cells using acids, my go-to product is Smoothing Body Serum.
-Using it 2-3 times a week under a body lotion gives exceptional results for reducing bumps and dryness.
-If your skin is both dry and itchy, read these 8 tips to cure this condition.
+For a chemical exfoliation to dissolve the dead cells using acids, use a body serum with exfoliating acids two to three times a week.
+Follow with a body lotion, and this combination will be very effective at reducing bumps and dryness.
+If your skin is dry and itchy, read these 8 tips to cure this condition.